 Flexible scheduling, such as half-day care or attending only a few days a week.

 In some cases, these centers can help seniors with chronic or degenerative medical conditions delay moving to an assisted living facility.
 For many, the simple chance to get out of the house and engage with friends and peers can raise spirits and improve their emotional well-being.

 For the caregivers, adult day care can offer a welcome respite for families experiencing emotional stress due to caring for an aging parent or grandparent.

 Each center offers a slightly different range of services, depending on their community, clientele and ownership.
 Generally speaking, centers fall into one of three categories:

-Medical centers — These sites have the staff and equipment needed to provide more advanced health care, including things like physical therapy and counseling.
+Medical centers: These sites have the staff and equipment needed to provide more advanced health care, including services like physical therapy and counseling.
 They also provide some social activities.

 How to know if senior day care is right for your family

 For older adults who enjoy social activities and need a small to moderate amount of assistance during the day, enrolling at a senior day care center could be the best option for them.
 However, for seniors who require advanced, highly specialized care, in-home or assisted living situations might be more appropriate.